 Having a high body mass index (BMI) during pregnancy can have a major impact on your health and your baby's health.
 Find out about the possible complications, recommendations for weight gain and what you can do to promote a healthy pregnancy.

-Obesity is diagnosed when your BMI is 30 or higher.
-To determine your body mass index, divide your weight in pounds by your height in inches squared and multiply by 703.
+Obesity is diagnosed when a person's BMI is 30 or higher.
+To determine your BMI, divide your weight in pounds by your height in inches squared and multiply by 703.
 Or divide your weight in kilograms by your height in meters squared.

 |30.0 and higher

-Having a high BMI can harm your fertility by inhibiting normal ovulation.
-Even in women who regularly ovulate, the higher the BMI, the longer it appears to take to become pregnant.
-Some research also suggests that as your BMI increases, so does the risk of unsuccessful in vitro fertilization (IVF).
+Having a high BMI can harm fertility by inhibiting regular ovulation.
+Even in women who regularly ovulate, the higher the BMI, the longer it may take to become pregnant.
+Some research also suggests that a higher BMI is associated with an increased risk of unsuccessful in vitro fertilization (IVF).

 Having a high BMI during pregnancy increases the risk of various pregnancy complications, including:

 - Miscarriage, stillbirth and recurrent miscarriage

 - A pregnancy complication characterized by high blood pressure and signs of damage to another organ system, most often the liver and kidneys (preeclampsia)

 - The need for a C-section and the risk of C-section complications, such as wound infections

 Having a high BMI during pregnancy has been linked to an increased risk of various health problems for a baby, including: